Autonomous agents.

 | Human-in-the-loop | Telegram/email one-tap approval, built in | None for individual transactions | Quorum approvals via cryptographic key signatures | Developer builds it themselves |

 What we're shipping next: x402 support for machine-to-machine payments.
 Per-contract limits, time-of-day, and velocity controls in the policy engine.
-Today, the engine handles daily spend limits, contract whitelists, and auto-approve rules.
+Today, the engine handles daily spend limits, contract allowlists, and auto-approve rules.

 Questions humans ask.